 In order to connect your Google Analytics account to your Instapage landing page you will need to:

-2. Go to the Integrations section of the slideout menu and select Analytics Integrations:
+2. Go to the Integrations section of the slideout menu and select Marketing Tags & Pixels:

 All the reports in GA will display data regarding all the pages that include the respective Tracking ID.
 To view specific landing page traffic, you can check the Behavior panel - Landing Pages report and filter the view for a particular page.

 Make sure to select the correct GA property and view.
 Each view can be selected from here:

 In order to see specific traffic such as variations coming from the landing pages, you can refer to the steps below.
 Note that only our native integration will facilitate this.
 Adding GA through code or through Google Tag Manager will not show variation data.

 1. Go to Behavior - Site Content - Landing Pages: